 Demographics: The bulk of population growth over the next 40 years will be from minority groups.
 (See PDF for figure 2)

 Emerging Multicultural Ecosystem: The 21st century has delivered a powerful set of channels, tools, and technologies to impact engagement within multicultural markets.
 Media companies like Univision and BET have risen to prominence by developing networks that explicitly cater to multicultural audiences.
-Today, any company looking to start MCE programs can begin by tapping into to existing infrastructure for distribution.
+Today, any company looking to start MCE programs can begin by tapping into existing infrastructure for distribution.

 Growth Anemia: Businesses today are hungry for growth sources to meet their financial and business objectives.
 A slowdown in world economies and the maturity of globalization has left businesses searching far and wide for new sources of growth.
 As a result, more and more executives are looking to growth areas like multicultural as a core tenant of their growth strategy.